PassiveLemon/tmodloader1.4-docker/README.md

 docker run -d --name tModLoader1.4 -p 7777:7777 -v (Server dir):/server passivelemon/tmodloader1.4-docker
 ```
  - The server dir is the folder that holds the servers contents.
 This should be the place you chose from the very start.
 Start from the root of your system and go all the way to that folder (ex: C:\Users\JohnDoe\tModLoaderServer\).
 You can edit any of these arguments to suit you. </br>

-As of 7/11, there is a weird issue where if you build the container and then run it, it will work perfectly fine but if you pull it and then run it, you might get an error having to do with steam in the Natives.log.
-If you know how to fix this, please tell me. </br>
 </br>

 ## The end </br>
 Assuming you did everything correctly, your container should automatically start running your server.
 You can check this out under the logs in the docker client. </br>